 script

-Highlighting issues may occur for hol
+Highlighting issues may occur for hol running in a

 tmux session.
 Check if the ANSI escape codes (colours) are printed